- Prix Schläfli in Geosciences

 - Swiss Society for Hydrology and Limnology Poster Prize

-Eligible for nomination are young researchers who did their doctoral thesis at Swiss Universities or of Swiss nationality.
-The candidates must have defended their doctoral thesis between 1 November 2014 and 31 October 2017.
+Eligible for nomination are young researchers who did their doctoral thesis at a Swiss University or are of Swiss nationality.
+The candidates must have defended their doctoral thesis between 1 November 2015 and 31 October 2018.
 Nominations can be submitted by the supervisor of the candidate or by a SCNAT member society.

 The 2018 medal and cash prize will be awarded at the plenary session in Bern (provided a suitable candidate has been found)

-Nominations should include a letter summarising the research achievements of the candidate, a curriculum vitae with full publication list, and at least one additional support letter.
-Please send your nomination, by electronic mail with pdf-attachments, to email@example.com
+should include a letter summarising the research achievements of the candidate, a curriculum vitae with full publication list, and at least one additional support letter.
+Please send your nomination, by electronic mail with pdf-attachments, to Prof. Maria Schönbächler.

 Application Deadline for 2018: 22 May 2018.

 The Swiss Geological Society offers a yearly award for the best MSc thesis in Earth Sciences completed at a Swiss academic institution.
-The award consists of a cash prize of CHF 3000 and will be given to the recipient at the SGM2017 meeting in Davos.
+The award consists of a cash prize of CHF 3000 and will be given to the recipient at the SGM2018 meeting in Bern.

 Deadline: September 30th of each year